 Step 2: Understand Your Body

 Now that you have a sense of your style and body type, take the time to do some investigating into learning about your style personality.
-Using key words related to your style (ie: boho, fringe, crochet, floral maxi dress, etc.), look for articles and Pins that you can pin to your Pinterest Style Discovery Board.
-If you are not sure where to begin, I invite you to take a look at my Personal Style Board on Pinterest, by (PRESSING HERE)
+Using keywords related to your style (ie: boho, fringe, crochet, floral maxi dress, etc.), look for articles and Pins that you can pin to your Pinterest Style Discovery Board.
+Study your board, look for patterns, and reflect.

 Step 4: Evaluate and Clean Out Your Closet